Webstars/front-end-process/images.md

 ```
 Modernizr.addTest('svgasimg', document.implementation.hasFeature('http://www.w3.org/TR/SVG11/feature#Image', '1.1'));
 ```
+This code will add the CSS class 'svgasimg' to the `<html>` element if the test passes.

 Note: The default Modernizr SVG test only tests for SVG as `<embed>` or `<object>` but should be updating soon.
 See [CSS-Tricks "Test for Support of SVG as img"](http://css-tricks.com/test-support-svg-img/).